 Eye Exams in Troy, MI

 Before your appointment, please gather the following information:

 - Symptoms of current eye problems (flashes of light, difficulty seeing at night, temporary double vision, loss of vision, etc.).

-- Eye injuries or eye surgeries (approximate dates, where treated).
+- Information regarding eye injuries or eye surgeries (approximate dates, where treated).

-- Any questions about your vision, glasses, contacts, laser surgery, etc.
+- Any questions about your vision, glasses, contacts, laser surgery.

 - A list of all prescriptions and over-the-counter drugs currently being used.

-- your general health conditions (allergies, chronic health problems, operations, etc.).
+- Your general health conditions (dry eye, allergies, chronic health problems, operations).